Please click to view.

 Who's At Risk?

-Erythrasma can affect people of any age or ethnicity, but it is more common among individuals who live in warm, humid climates.
-It is also more common in dark-skinned people.
-Although both sexes are equally affected, men tend to have the groin infection more often than women.
+Erythrasma can affect people of any age or race / ethnicity, but it is more common among individuals who live in warm, humid climates, especially tropical regions.
+It is also more common in older individuals.
+Men and women are equally affected, but men tend to have infection in the groin more often than women.

 The following conditions may predispose people to erythrasma: